 If you are already in college, contact our office directly and apply for enrollment into AFROTC as a cadet.
 Three- and two-year full tuition scholarships are available for all academic majors, especially scientific and technical majors such as engineering, atmospheric science, math, computer science, and physics.
 GPA Scholarship requirements for nontechnical majors are slightly higher.
 Applicants are primarily evaluated on their leadership ability and academic performance.

 Air Force ROTC is offered through the Aerospace Studies departments at California State University Sacramento and U.C.
 Berkeley.
 Scholarships (including tuition, book allowance, and stipend) are available for qualified students.
 Students may enroll and attend one course per semester at the U.C.
 Berkeley or CSU Sacramento campus at no cost.
-Topics covered in AFROTC courses include Heritage and Values of the United States Air Force (1-credit), Military History (1-credit), Leadership Training (3-credits), and U.S. National Security Affairs and Preparation for Active Duty (3-credits).
-Additional components of the AFROTC program include 2 hours per week of fitness activities, 2 hours per week of Leadership Lab, and a 4-week Summer Field Training between the Sophomore and Junior years.
+Topics covered in AFROTC courses include Heritage and Values of the United States Air Force (1-credit), Team and Leadership Fundamentals (1-credit), Leading People and Effective Communication (3-credits), and U.S. National Security Affairs and Preparation for Active Duty (3-credits).
+Additional components of the AFROTC program include 2 hours per week of fitness activities, 2 hours per week of Leadership Lab, and a 2-week Summer Field Training between the sophomore and junior years.
 Upon completion of the program and granting of 4-year degree, students will commission as Second Lieutenants in the United States Air Force.
 To be eligible for AFROTC, applicants should be a full time student and meet additional fitness, GPA, testing, and other requirements.
 Interested students, please contact their department of choice::

 Department of Naval Science